The Liberal Arts Program in Economics and History

 These values are generally considered “conservative” today.
 Earnest spirituality and morality, from any tradition, are welcomed.
 Good diet and exercise are encouraged; debauchery and dissolution are not.

 The program is wholly unaccredited, and any work done may not be recognized by other institutions.
-No degrees or diplomas are granted.
-In practice, students at existing high-quality unaccredited institutions have not had difficulty in gaining recognition by graduate schools or employers, for work well done and adequately documented.
-Experience has shown that, if you work hard, get a great education, and document it well, most people will recognize that you worked hard and got a great education.
+Satisfactory completion of the program is recognized, but no degrees or diplomas are granted.
+(These are exclusive artifacts of the existing education cartel.)
+In practice, students from existing high-quality unaccredited institutions have not had difficulty in gaining recognition by graduate schools or employers, for work well done and adequately documented.
+Experience has shown that, if you work hard, get a great education, and document it well, most people will recognize that you worked hard and got a great education, and respond accordingly.
 Guidance, planning and preparation for the time following graduation, including internships or other early involvement in careers of interest, are an intrinsic part of the program.

 A provisional curriculum is here: